Murder of Danny Croteau

 1972 murder of a child in Chicopee, Massachusetts, U.S.

-Daniel Thomas Croteau (1958–1972) was a 13-year-old Roman Catholic altar boy from Springfield, Massachusetts.
-On April 15, 1972, he was found murdered, floating in the Chicopee River, after disappearing the previous evening.
+On April 15, 1972, Daniel Thomas Croteau, a 13-year-old Roman Catholic altar boy from Springfield, Massachusetts, was found murdered, floating in the Chicopee River, after disappearing the previous evening.

 Croteau's former priest, Richard Lavigne, was long considered the prime suspect in the case; however, he died in May 2021, having never stood trial.
 According to Hampden County D. A. Anthony Gulluni, his office had begun preparing an arrest warrant hours before his death, based on admissions Lavigne had recently given investigators.

-Lavigne was known to have sexually abused at least 63 other children and was believed to have molested Croteau between 1967 and 1972, eventually murdering him to avoid apprehension.
+Lavigne was known to have sexually abused at least 63 other children and was believed by authorities to have molested Croteau between 1967 and 1972, eventually murdering him to avoid apprehension.

 Background

 Biography

-Danny Croteau was born on November 12, 1958, in Springfield, Massachusetts, the fifth of seven children to Carl (1931–2010) and Bernice "Bunny" Croteau (née Everett; 1936–2016).
+Danny Croteau was born on November 12, 1958, in Springfield, Massachusetts, the fifth of seven children to Carl (1931–2010) and Bernice "Bunny" Croteau (1936–2016).
 He was named after Catholic actor and philanthropist Danny Thomas.
 Croteau enjoyed fishing and ice hockey.
 He was described by his father as a mischievous but "good kid" who had a strong sense of humor and enjoyed helping others.
 He and his family attended St. Catherine of Siena Church in Sixteen Acres.